contentful/contentful.js/MIGRATION.md

 <script src="https://cdn.jsdelivr.net/npm/regenerator-runtime@latest/runtime.min.js"></script>
 ```

-## Migration from contentful.js 5.x
+## Migration to contentful.js 6.x

 We dropped support for Node v4 and older.
 Please ensure you are running Node v5 or newer.

-## Migration from contentful.js 4.x
+## Migration to contentful.js 5.x

 The bundle for browsers is now called `contentful.browser.min.js` to mark it clearly as browser only bundle.
 If you need to support IE 11 or other old browsers, you may use the `contentful.legacy.min.js`.
 Node will automatically use the `contentful.node.min.js` while bundlers like Webpack will resolve to the new ES-modules version of the library.

 No changes to the API of the library were made.

-## Migration from contentful.js 3.x
+## Migration to contentful.js 4.x

 From version 4.0.0 and up contentful.js is exported as a single `umd` bundle the cdn distribution has changed, there is no more `browser-dist`. the new link format is https://unpkg.com/contentful@version/dist/contentful.min.js instead of https://unpkg.com/contentful@version/browser-dist/contentful.min.js. to access version 3 you can still use https://unpkg.com/contentful@3.0.0/browser-dist/contentful.min.js